-The baseline emissions related to the avoidance of methane are the amount of methane from the decay of the biomass content of the waste treated in the project activity.
+The baseline emissions are the amount of methane from the decay of the biomass content of the waste treated in the project activity.
 The yearly methane generation potential is calculated using the First Order Decay model based on the discrete time estimate method of the IPCC Guidelines as described in AMS-III.G (Version 4 of 23 December 2006) and the "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site".